15 of the Best Independent Brain Training Games for Kids

 If your kids like to play Scrabble, this game is a great choice.
 The tile pieces are kept in a small banana shaped zip up bag so this gem can be easily taken along with you.
 It challenges kids to learn how to spell different words while fitting them into a crossword puzzle.
 You could have them use this game to practice their spelling word lists.

 Children will need to focus when they challenge themselves to find the objects hidden amongst the colorful beads.
-There are a ton of different themes: At the Beach, Discover America, and Starry Night.
+There are a ton of different themes: At the Beach, Sports, and Kids.

 These boxes continue to be a family favorite.
 There are so many different subjects to choose from.
 Two of our all time favorites are the World History and Nature themed boxes.
 No matter what theme you choose, they are all full of facts that are fascinating to learn.